YueyueZhu/HGM_JBHI/README.md

-# Hybrid Graph Mamba : Exploiting Non-Euclidean Geometry in Medical Image Segmentation
+# From Pixels to Graphs: Non-Euclidean Feature Learning with Hybrid Graph Mamba for Medical Image Segmentation

 ## Training/Testing